Spanning the Visual Analogy Space with a Weight Basis of LoRAs: Related Work

 LoRA~\citep{hu2022lora} is a parameter-efficient fine-tuning method that modifies a model using low-rank matrices learned on top of the existing weights.
 Its success lead to a range of downstream approaches trying to improve on the original formula.
 Of these, a line of work explores the combination of multiple LoRa modules, either to combine them post-tuning~\citep{shah2024ziplora,zhang2025subject}, or as a means of turning an existing model into a mixture of experts~\citep{feng2024mixture,wu2024mixture,mao2025omni}.
 In visual content generation, a recent work~\citep{dravid2024interpreting} showed that independently trained LoRA weights can span a semantic basis, and interpolations between them can be meaningful.
-Similar observations were made in language processing, where LoRAs were combined for tasks like text simplification across different scientific domains~\citep{cheng2025sci}.
-We propose to further expand on this idea by learning a joint basis of LoRAs, along with the router to mix and match between them.
-Thus, we can learn a base that is more amenable to interpolations, and enable better downstream generalization.
+However, to use their findings on a practical task such as face personalization, their approach required 65,000 independently trained LoRAs, and further employed PCA to span this basis, using test-time tuning per subject.
+Similar observations on weight bases of LoRAs were made in language processing: LoraHub~\citep{huang2024lorahub} independently trained LoRAs and combined them post-tuning with test-time optimization to enable new tasks at inference given multiple reference outputs of the new tasks, and Sci-LoRA~\citep{cheng2025sci} combined LoRAs for tasks like text simplification across different scientific domains.
+We propose to further expand on this idea by learning a joint basis of LoRAs, along with the router to mix and match between them efficiently at inference time.
+Thus, we can learn a basis that is more amenable to interpolations, and enable better downstream generalization.
+Our approach does not necessitate the extensive inference-time compute required by prior approaches, rather creating an input dependent LoRA with a single forward pass at inference time, without test-time optimization.